Screenix

 • Complex setup - scenes and sources required

-• No native zoom or cursor tracking
+• No native zoom or cursor overlay

 • High learning curve for new users